The following are key points to consider. Please obtain a copy of The Cladding Handbook for more detailed information.

 - Fit vermin mesh to all openings to prevent access by small mammals and large insects into the cavity (you cannot effectively exclude small insect as they can get through tiny gaps).

-- Battens should be capable of providing at least the same service life of the cladding boards and should be capable of taking fixings without splitting – observe minimum dimensions.
+- Battens should be capable of providing at least the same service life of the cladding boards (Use Class 3) and should be capable of taking fixings without splitting – observe minimum dimensions.

 - Through fixing is the most secure way to install timber cladding, place fixings at quarter points and minimum 20mm in from board ends.

-- If you crosscut any pressure treated timber on site, recoat the cut ends with end grain wood preservative as per manufacturer’s instructions.
+- If you crosscut any pressure treated timber on site, recoat the cut ends with brush-on end grain wood preservative/sealer as per manufacturer’s instructions.

-The more detailed manual to which the Cladding Handbook refers is currently being rewritten and the new version should be available late spring / early summer.
+The more detailed TRADA Manual to which the Cladding Handbook refers is currently being rewritten and the new version should be available some time in 2022 - watch this space.